 Bill smiled and took the phone:

-Bill looked up when he'd finished but seemed to roll his eyes a little in a strange kind of disappointment.
-"That's him for sure," he said and then sat forward and rested his elbows on his knees.
+Bill looked up when he'd finished but seemed to roll his eyes a little with a strange kind of disappointment.
+"That's him alright."
+He sat forward and rested his elbows on his knees.
 "But don't dwell on… that side of things, you know."
-He looked like he'd checked himself in thought and then sat back.
-"There's a lot of… Graham Hall was very hurt," he said.
-"But don't turn it all inwards.
+He looked like he checked himself in thought and then sat back.
+"There's a lot of Graham Hall that was very hurt; and sometimes he dwelt on it for longer than he should have done.
+But don't turn it all inwards.
 Don't blame yourself, son.
-You were born perfect, and then…" he wafted a hand around at the world… "all this happened and… that's what broke you, really.
+You were born perfect, and then…" he wafted a hand around at the world, "all this happened… and that's what broke you, really.
 I understand the pain, Phil, I really do… but don't blame yourself."
 He looked across at Phil and the fire in his eyes was now a warming Christmas hearth: "It's the world that needs to change, you see, not you."

 Phil hung his head.
 "Yeah," was all he said.